 Guys, I totally meant to post this before Thanksgiving but, well…life.

 Anyways, I’m posting it now since I know a lot of you will be making sweet potatoes for Christmas!

 When I was a kid, these marshmallow-topped candied yams were one of my favorite Thanksgiving dishes (a close tie with grandma’s Rice Dressing).

 I like to experiment with my dishes, like the incredible Pumpkin Brownie Trifle instead of pumpkin pie, but there are some things you don’t mess with, like these classic candied yams.

-Grandma’s children always requested her sweet potato casserole with brown sugar topping, but her grandchildren always clamored for the candied yams with marshmallows.
+Grandma’s children always requested her sweet potato casserole with pecans and brown sugar topping, but her grandchildren always clamored for the candied yams with marshmallows.

 To her credit, she obligingly made both along with a full Midwestern Thanksgiving dinner.

 These candied yams can be made with or without marshmallows.